tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 ```
 $ docker exec -i deploy_tink-cli_1 tink workflow create \
-    -t 75ab8483-6f42-42a9-a80d-a9f6196130df \
+    -t <TEMPLATE ID> \
     -r '{"device_1":"08:00:27:00:00:01"}'
 Created Workflow:  a8984b09-566d-47ba-b6c5-fbe482d8ad7f
 ```

-> Note: this MAC address it hard coded in the Vagrantfile.
+> Note: this MAC address is hard coded in the Vagrantfile.

-We need to spin up our first worker now.
+Now finally we can spin up our worker with Vagrant.

 ## Start a worker

-Open a new terminal and get inside the `tink/deploy/vagrant`.

 For a worker the MAC address works as a unique identifier, with Vagrant we are able to set it to fixed value, in this case `080027000001`.

-As you did for the provisioner start the worker via vagrant:
+As you did for the provisioner start the worker with Vagrant in a new terminal:

 ```
+$ cd deploy/vagrant
 $ vagrant up worker
 ```

-If using VirtualBox, the worker shows up in a UI and if everything is right you should see at the end of the boot a login to a custom Alpine that Tinkerbell netboot.
-The operating system runs on RAM, the changes won't be persisted across reboots.
+If using VirtualBox, the worker shows up in a UI.
+If you followed all the steps correctly, Tinkerbell will netboot a custom AlpineOS and you will see a login screen.
+This OS runs in RAM, so any changes you make won't be persisted between reboots.

 You can login with the username `root` and no password is required.

 ![Screenshot from the worker](/images/vagrant-setup-vbox-worker.png)